you-wouldnt-reverse-engineer-a-rat/g305-re/README.md

   **** Below this voltage the device is consistently unable to start
- ***** The device can tolerate more (tested up to 5.5V), but above 4.8V it seems to consume unusually high power during Deep Sleep, and above 2.0V the sensor voltage bus follows the input voltage (the same appens with the main 3.3V bus) meaning it goes over the normal opperating conditions.
+ ***** The device can tolerate more (tested up to 5.5V), but above 4.8V it seems to consume unusually high power during Deep Sleep, and above 2.0V the main voltage bus (nominal 2.0V) follows the input voltage (the same appens with the led 3.7V bus) meaning it goes over the normal opperating conditions, still unkown if it has any long term impact (cryomods is currently running a long term test on one), suspission is that it is generally safe.
 ```
 `These are rough conservative approximations (though measured with fairly good equipment).
 Measurements on a single personal device.`